Early Years & Healthy Start

 Further useful sources of information include:

 Childcare and play settings provide an ideal opportunity for children to get used to a regular eating pattern and healthy foods.
 Your child may attend a setting that is participating in the Gold Standard Healthy Snack Award or the Tiny Tums/Boliau Bach best practice certificate.
 Further information about the work settings are doing to promote healthy eating can be found here

 The Healthy Start Scheme is a UK wide means-tested scheme for families with young children.
 If you’re pregnant or have a child under 4, the scheme can help you buy basic foods like milk or fruit.
 Families on a low income or on certain benefits may be eligible to enrol.
-Once registered, families get free vouchers every week to spend on milk, pulses, plain, fresh and frozen fruits and vegetables and first infant formula milk.
-If you qualify for the scheme you’ll be sent vouchers or a pre-paid card that you can use in your local shops.
+Once registered, families are provided with credit on a pre-paid card to spend on milk, pulses, plain, fresh and frozen fruits and vegetables and first infant formula milk.
+If you qualify for the scheme you’ll be sent a pre-paid card that you can use in your local shops.
 For more information and promotional materials, visit the website here

 Pregnant women, new mothers and children under 4 years can also claim free vitamins.

 There are two types of Healthy Start vitamins;

 - Healthy Start vitamin tablets for women during pregnancy and breastfeeding

 - Healthy Start children’s vitamin drops for children from birth until their 4th birthday